 3. Living room: The living room contains several comfort chairs that are covered with white linen sheets.
 The large open fireplace on the right wall obviously hasn't been lit for ages.
 On a small coffee table in the corner of the room lies a leather-bound book.
 When someone opens it, the pages turn to dust.
-When a player examines the fireplace closer, it suddenly starts burning with an explosive flame possible hurting the player that examined it.
-The poker is missing from the fireplace.
+When a player examines the fireplace closer, it suddenly starts burning poker is missing from the fireplace.
 Two crossed longswords are hanging above the fireplace.